-The ethos behind Total Life Changes is about helping people live healthier lifestyles through organic skincare, natural energy drinks and weight loss supplements.
+The ethos behind Total Life Changes is about helping people live healthier lifestyles by offering organic skincare products, natural energy drinks and weight loss supplements.

 According to DirectSellingNews.com they made over $154 million in sales in 2016 and Total Life Changes were even ranked #100 in DSN's 7th Global 100 awards for being one of the top revenue-generating direct selling networks.

-So let’s talk about the product first and then we’ll get onto the actual business opportunity.
+So let's talk about the products first and then we'll get onto the actual business opportunity.

 Total Life Changes Products

-For people looking to live healthier lifestyles through a healthier diet and health supplements, Total Life Changes profucts are a big hit.
+For people looking to live healthier lifestyles through a healthier diet and health supplements, Total Life Changes products are a big hit.

-That being said, the Total Life Changes range looks absolutely stunning and I can see why they’re popular.
-Their designs team is obviously good at presenting and marketing products for sure and the website looks beautiful.
+That being said, the Total Life Changes range looks absolutely stunning.
+Their designs team is obviously good at presenting and marketing products and the website is beautiful.

-Now let’s take a look at Total Life Changes most popular products; this isn’t an exhaustive list but just to give a quick rundown for those of you deciding whether or not to become a Total Life Changes representative.
+Now let's take a look at Total Life Changes most popular products; this isn't an exhaustive list but it'll at least give you a quick overview to help you decide whether or not to become a Total Life Changes representative.

 Emu oil provides that helps with muscle and join pain and reduces inflammation and stiffness.

 Iaso Night Repair